Point72/csp/docs/wiki/get-started/IO-with-Adapters.md

 ## Write to a Parquet file

-In a graph, create some sample values for `Example` and use `ParquetWriter` to stream it to a Parquet file.
+In a graph, create some sample values for `Example` and use `ParquetWriter` to stream to a Parquet file.

-1. The `timestamp_column_name` is how csp preserves the timestamps.
-Since you need to read this file back into csp, you can provide a column name.
-If this was the final output and the time stamp information is not required, you can provide `None`.
+1. The `timestamp_column_name` is how `csp` preserves the timestamps on each event.
+If the timestamp information is not required, you can set the column name argument to `None`.

-1. You can provide optional configurations to `config` in the `ParquetOutputConfig` format (which can set `allow_overwrite`, , `batch_size`, `compression`, `write_arrow_binary`).
+1. You can provide optional configurations in the `ParquetOutputConfig` format which can set `allow_overwrite`, `batch_size`, `compression`, and `write_arrow_binary`.

-1. Use `publish_struct` to publish (write) the data as Time Series.
+1. We use `publish_struct` to publish (write) the time series data to disk.

 ```python
 @csp.graph